KPI Tree

 Password or IAM.
 Your security team picks, the wizard handles the rest.

 The setup wizard supports two authentication methods.
-Password authentication creates a dedicated user (default username KPITREE) with a wizard-generated 25-character password, stored encrypted with SSL mode set to "require".
-IAM authentication calls get_cluster_credentials to issue temporary database credentials from your existing AWS identity configuration.
-You can authenticate with an IAM role, or provide an access key and secret directly.
-Both methods connect over port 5439 by default, and the region is auto-detected from your cluster endpoint.
+Password authentication creates a dedicated user, default username KPITREE, with a wizard-generated 25-character password, stored encrypted with SSL mode set to require.
+IAM authentication calls the get_cluster_credentials API to issue temporary database credentials, valid for one hour, from your existing AWS identity, so there is no standing database password to rotate.
+Authenticate with an IAM role or pass an access key and secret directly.
+Both methods connect over port 5439 by default, and the AWS region is parsed from your cluster endpoint automatically.

-• IAM auth via get_cluster_credentials for temporary credentials
+• IAM auth via get_cluster_credentials for one-hour temporary credentials

-• Optional IAM role or direct access key and secret
+• IAM role ARN, automatic role detection, or direct access key and secret

 One query per metric.
-No additional queries for comparisons or aggregations.
+No extra queries for comparisons, rollups, or drill-downs.

-Traditional BI tools fire a warehouse query for every dashboard load, filter change, and date shift.
-Your costs scale with your headcount.
-KPI Tree runs one scheduled sync per metric, regardless of how many people are looking at it.
-All analytics run off-warehouse.
-You do not need to add concurrency scaling or increase your cluster size to support more users.
-The typical result: more people engaging with data, lower compute spend.
+A BI tool fires a warehouse query for every dashboard load, filter change, and date shift, so your compute cost scales with headcount and heavy days can push you into Concurrency Scaling charges.
+KPI Tree runs one scheduled sync per metric regardless of how many people are looking at it.
+Every comparison period, rollup, correlation, and outlier check runs off-warehouse in KPI Tree's engine.
+You do not need to turn on Concurrency Scaling or resize the cluster to let more people engage with the same data, because the interactive work never touches Redshift.

 Compute savings comparison loading